co1acraftalt/dind/README.md

 Ngrok uses a tunnel server which increases the latency for your Remote Desktop Protocol (RDP) connections.

-Ngrok requires your bank details to allow TCP connections which is required for Remote Desktop Protocol (RDP) to properly work.
+Ngrok requires your payment details to allow TCP connections which is required for Remote Desktop Protocol (RDP) to properly work.

 ---